Sohbis/FullStackEngineerChallenge/README.md

 Technology Stack that I am using: Frontend-Angular, Backend- Node js and Database- MS Sql Server.

+**Running Instruction**

-For running Angular- 1)npm install, 2)ng s
+For running Angular-
+1)npm install
+2)ng s

+For running Node-
+1)npm install
-For running Node- 1)npm install,2)Change connection string inside NodeApi folder in Sqlconnect.js with restpect to your SQL server, 3)npm run serve
+2)Change connection string inside NodeApi folder in Sqlconnect.js with restpect to your SQL server 3)npm run serve

+For database
+1) Use the Empdata.xlsx two import data into Sql server and create the table with name emptbl or create the table structure for emptbl from the script inside DB_MSSQL/Script DB
+2) Create perfomanceTbl from the script inside DB_MSSQL/Script DB
+3) Don't change the tables and stored procedure names.